fjosue4/reddlite/README.md

 ### Build using...

-For this app, we used React JS, Redux and required the Reddit API.
+For this app, we used React JS, Redux Toolkit and required the Reddit API.